Safety first! Creating a safe spot

 • Double check your email and phone number to make sure there are no typos and you are able to receive message and booking notifications.

-• Download our mobile app and make sure to enable push alerts (Android here, iPhone here)
+• Download our mobile app and make sure to enable push alerts (Android here, iPhone here).

-• If you have family, roommates or others that have access to your spot, add them as secondary contacts so they get notified for all bookings
+• If you have family, roommates or others that have access to your spot, add them as secondary contacts so they get notified for all bookings.

-• Google Calendar integration: hosts can enable Sniffspot to automatically add reservations to their Google Calendar.
-In order to enable this, hosts can go to their host account -> spot -> spot preferences -> Add reservations automatically to Google Calendar
+• Google Calendar integration: Hosts can enable Sniffspot to automatically add reservations to their Google Calendar.
+In order to enable this, hosts can go to their host account -> spot -> spot preferences -> Add reservations automatically to Google Calendar.

 • Make sure you know when anyone is in your spot

-• Many hosts find this a valuable safety redundancy to make sure that they don't forget about a booking or enter the spot during a booking incidentally
+• Many hosts find this a valuable safety redundancy to make sure that they don't forget about a booking or enter the spot during a booking incidentally.

 • Many hosts have found it useful to add motion sensors at the entrance to the spot and the parking spot.
-Many sensors can be easily formatting to notify a host's phone when it sees someone.
+Many sensors can be formatted easily to notify a host's phone when it sees someone.
 Here are some of the sensors that hosts have recommended:

-• Some hosts have installed wifi doorbells at their gate with the instruction for guests to ring it when entering.
+• Some hosts have installed Wi-Fi doorbells at their gate with the instruction for guests to ring it when entering.
 These doorbells can be formatted to notify a host's phone when it sees someone.

 • Never meet guest dogs (unless you specifically arrange this with that guest in advance) or enter the spot during visits

-• If a guest has visited multiple times, it could be easy to relax and come out to say hi - do not do this unless you confirm in advance.
+• If a guest has visited multiple times, it could be easy to relax and come out to say hi; do not do this unless you confirm in advance.
 We recommend not meeting guests dogs at all.
 Read more about interacting with guest dogs here.

 • Some of our hosts need to meet with first time guests to explain the spot to them.
 This needs to be arranged in advance so that the guest is aware of it and it can be coordinated on arrival.
 If the guest has already entered the spot, the host should not enter the spot and approach the guest.
 The host should message the guest and coordinate how to meet with them.
 This is important for safety, since some guests have dogs that are fearful of strangers and the host entering the spot could be a trigger for the dog and stressful for their owner.